THE FIRST YEAR EXPERIENCE

 • Group work / Team skills • Learning with ‘Moodle’ • Study skills (e.g. Finding Information skills / Research skills) • Problem solving skills • Referencing

 Since launching in 2009, the GMIT PASS Programme has been adopted by many HEIs in Ireland and internationally.

-PASS is a weekly one-hour study session scheme for first years and is led by students called PASS Leaders.
-It offers cross-year support between students on the same programme and encourages first year students to support each other and learn co- operatively under the guidance of two PASS Leaders (i.e. students from the second, third or fourth year of their programme).
+PASS is a weekly one-hour study session scheme for fi rst years and is led by students called PASS Leaders.
+It offers cross-year support between students on the same course and encourages fi rst year students to support each other and learn co-operatively under the guidance of two PASS Leaders (i.e. students from the second, third or fourth year of their course).
 First year students may decide what is to be discussed at the weekly PASS sessions.

 The LIS module is supported by a suite of online learning resources called Academic Success: Skills for Learning, Skills for Life.